Skip to main content

 Every company must hold and maintain statutory registers of information.

-• directors’ residential addresses
+• directors’ (or equivalent) residential addresses

 • secretaries